philcali/aoc/README.md

 ```
 usage: aoc-cli
     --day <day>           Run a specific 'Advent of Code' problem for a
                           day
  -h,--help                Prints out this help menu.
  -l,--list                List all of the 'Advent of Code' days.
     --problem <problem>   Run a specific 'Advent of Code' sub problem for
                           a day
+ -t,--test                Flag to use the test input.
+    --year <year>         Run a specific 'Advent of Code' sub problem for
+                          a year
 ```

 [1]: https://adventofcode.com/